 Do you find yourself going to two grocery stores every week?
 There are certain things on my shopping list that only Trader Joe’s has and others only Whole Foods carries.
-I refuse to add any more grocery store chains and instead, I order things like cleaning supplies and paper goods to be delivered from Target.
+I refuse to add any more local grocery store chains and instead, I order larger scale things like cleaning supplies and paper goods to be delivered from Target.

 What I Buy At Trader Joe’s